 Dan Butler began acting in 1982, mainly in films like 1990’s The Long Walk Home. and then The Silence of the Lambs.
 But Bulldog is his most known role; he appeared in every season except for the eighth.
 His most prominent post-Frasier gig was a voice job as Mr. Simmons in the hit Nickelodeon cartoon Hey Arnold!, which quietly took some inspiration from Butler’s own romance life for the cartoon character.

-In 2017, he was part of the Stephen King reboot, The Mist, though an argument could be made to stick with the film version.
-Today Dan is 67 years old and lives in Vermont with his husband, producer Richard Waterhouse.
+In 2017, he was part of the Stephen King reboot, The Mist, though an argument could be made to stick with the film version; and in 2022 he appeared in the feature film Blonde.
+Today Dan is 68 years old and lives in Vermont with his husband, producer Richard Waterhouse.

 Eddie was the best pup a retired police officer could hope for.
 Boy, was he popular too?
 According to John Mahoney, Moose got more fan mail than any of them.
 Fun fact: in order to persuade Moose to lick Martin’s face for a scene, Mahoney’s face first had to be discreetly smeared with liver pâté.
 Sharp palette.